aklump/lobster/docs/source/autoload.md

 # Autoload
-The following files are automatically loaded:
+The following files if they exist are automatically loaded:

     includes/bootstrap.sh
     includes/bootstrap.php